Buydown: A Way To Reduce Interest Rates

 2-1 Buydown

-A 2-1 buydown is one that features a rate that’s 2% lower the first year of the loan and 1% lower in the second year before settling at the permanent rate in the third year of the term.
+A 2-1 buydown features a rate that’s 2% lower for the first year of the loan and 1% lower in the second year, before settling at the permanent rate by the third year.

-Our Welcome Home RateBreak program is available as a 2-1 buydown option for those who qualify for either a HomeReady® or Home Possible® loan.1 In order to qualify for either of these programs, here are some of the key requirements.
+Our Welcome Home RateBreak program is available as a 2-1 buydown option for those who qualify for either a HomeReady® or Home Possible® loan.
+Here are some of the key requirements for qualification.

 • Qualifying credit score of 620 or better